 What I find even more surprising is that 14% of the cigar smokers polled so far had only one cutter and lighter.
 Huh!
 I figured that even the one to three cigars-per-week smoker would have at least a couple of cutters and lighters.
 In my opinion, it is to every cigar smoker’s advantage to have a few couple or even a few of each.
 You never know when your lighter is going to fire-off its last round ever, or when your cutter has become so dull, you might as well use a butter knife to clip it (though the latter is easier to gauge.)

-As I write this, Thanksgiving is behind us and we're officially into the Holiday season.
-If you're among those who only have one cutter and lighter, with all the sales happening, now's a great time to add at least another of each to your accessories collection.
+As I write this, Thanksgiving is behind us and we’re officially into the Holiday season.
+If you’re among those who only have one cutter and lighter, with all the sales happening, now’s a great time to add at least another of each to your collection of cigar accessories.
 If you have a single flame lighter, pick up a dual or triple flame.
 If you prefer buying cheap cutters, be adventurous and pick up a high quality blade that will last more like two years rather than two months.

 Finally, if you’re in the camp that has a good variety of cigar accessories, more power to you.
 Whether you intentionally rotate them is not all that important.
 It’s more like, if you got ‘em, you might as well use ‘em.